Ryouh/Feats-Revisited/Feats.md

 ### Dwarven Fortitude

 You have the blood of dwarf heroes flowing through your veins.
-You gain the following benefits:

 * Whenever you take the Dodge action in combat, you can spend one Hit Die to heal yourself.
 Roll the die, add your Constitution modifier, and regain a number of hit points equal to the total (minimum of 1).
 * When you get forcefully moved by any means, you can use your reaction to reduce this movement by 10ft.